Per-Pixel/indusun/main/README.md

 export default ComponentName;
 ```

+## Routing Structure

+The project uses a combination of route groups and standard routes:

+### Route Groups (in parentheses)
+Route groups (folders with names in parentheses) are used for organizational purposes and don't affect the URL path:
+- `(auth)` - Groups authentication-related pages
+- `(main)` - Groups main public-facing pages
+- `(user)` - Legacy group for user dashboard pages (being migrated)

+### Standard Routes
+Standard routes (folders without parentheses) directly affect the URL path:
+- `broker/` - Creates routes starting with `/broker/`
+- `user/` - Creates routes starting with `/user/`

+### Navigation Between Dashboards
+- From the user dashboard, users can click the "For Brokers" button to navigate to the broker dashboard
+- From the broker dashboard, brokers can navigate back to the main site using the logo link

 ## Conclusion

 This organization structure provides a clear separation of concerns and makes it easy to locate files based on their function.
+The separation between user and broker dashboards allows for independent development and maintenance of each section.
 While there may be some inconsistencies in naming conventions, the overall structure is functional and supports the development of the application.

 ## Learn More